WPChill/strong-testimonials/readme.txt

 8. View editor

 == Changelog ==
+= 3.2.8 - TBD -
+- Fixed: Admin list table broken if the testimonial had a table as post content.

 = 3.2.7 - 19.03.2025 -
 - Fixed: Ensured only valid social platform image URLs are inserted into testimonials, preventing broken images.